johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-12-10-dotnet-imemorycache-getorcreatefortimespanasync/index.md

 ---
-slug: cache-rules-everything-around-me
+slug: dotnet-imemorycache-getorcreatefortimespanasync
-title: 'Cache Rules Everything Around Me'
+title: 'IMemoryCache and GetOrCreateForTimeSpanAsync'
 authors: johnnyreilly
-tags: [asp.net core]
+tags: [dotnet]
+description: IMemoryCache is a tremendous caching mechanism for .NET.
+This post demonstrates how to write a helper to allow you to get or create an item for a given TimeSpan.
 hide_table_of_contents: false
 ---

 One thing that ASP.Net Core really got right was caching. [`IMemoryCache`](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory) is a caching implementation that does just what I want.
-I love it.
-I take it everywhere.
-I've introduced it to my family.

 <!--truncate-->